Loyalty Programs UX and UI Best Practices

 Note: All desktop screenshots were made on Mac, Chrome and all mobile screenshots were made using the iPhone X resolution on Chrome.

-- Inform customers about all ways to earn rewards.
+- Inform customers about all ways to earn rewards and list all available rewards.

 - Inform customers on how to cash out their rewards.